OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 ```

 ### 5. Setting up the WETH gateway (ETH-based Orbit chains only){#step-5}

-The last step in spinning up the token bridge for an `ETH`-based Orbit chain consists of setting up the `WETH` Gateway`.
+The last step in spinning up the token bridge for an `ETH`- based Orbit chain is setting up the `WETH` Gateway.

 :::note